Important notice: DCH Clinical Exam application period – April 2014

 The MRCPCH examination is for the diploma of Membership of the Royal College of Paediatrics and Child Health (RCPCH) and is usually taken during the period of basic specialist training, which normally lasts two to three years.

-For all UK and overseas trainees applying for our examinations please read the Newcomer's Guide 2012.
+For all UK and Republic of Ireland and overseas trainees applying for our examinations please read the Newcomer's Guide 2012.

 From 2013 the MRCPCH Examinations will be changing, as a result of a comprehensive review.
 Along with the launch of new syllabi, the written examination papers will be known as Foundation of Practice, Theory and Science and Applied Knowledge in Practice; these have formerly been the Part 1a, Part 1b and Part 2 respectively.
 In addition, trainees will be able to take the written papers in their order of preference and simultaneously if they wish, but the MRCPCH Clinical Examination will still only be able to be taken once all written elements have been successfully passed.